ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 You will have to edit one section: `engine = get_engine()`
 - Within the open brackets you need to open quotations and paste the path to your database `.kdbx` file which contains your login credentials.
 - On MacOS computers, you can usually find and copy the path to your database `.kdbx` file by right-clicking on the file and holding down the "option" key.
-On Windows, we reccomend using the installed software Path Copy Copy, so you can copy a unix-style path by right-clicking.
+On Windows, we recommend using the installed software Path Copy Copy, so you can copy a unix-style path by right-clicking.
 - The path should look like `engine = get_engine(‘C:/Users/username/Desktop/Auth files/database_conn_string.kdbx’)`.

 ### Project Metadata Parser